 All right, got to take a break.

-We'll check in with Jay Sekulow.
+We'll check in with Jay Seculo.

 Later on, we will have much more on the news of the day, and we'll get a lot of your calls in.

-Now, the January 5th dates interesting because the very next day, and James Comey was there, the very next day, James Comey meets with the President elect and talks about the Steel dossier, among other things.
+Now, the January 5th date's interesting because the very next day, and James Comey was there, the very next day, James Comey meets with the president-elect and talks about the steel dossier, among other things.

 And the day before Susan Rice writes the email is the renewal date for the FISA warrant against Carter Page.

-The problem is nobody knows what this was.
+Here's the problem: the problem is nobody knows what this was.

 I mean, at the end of the day, the only person that knows what she was doing on this is Susan Rice.

-But folks, I mean, look at the facts.
+But, folks, I mean, look at the facts.

 You always tell law students, get familiar with the facts, understand the timelines.